PierreIsCoding/sdiy/Eurorack_Case/README.md

 # A DIY case for the Eurorack Synth
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Eurorack_Case/images/20211107_111139.jpg" height="400" />

 This design is a simple lightweight skiff case for Eurorack.
+This page tries to explain how to build it with a few simple words.

 ## Files
 - STEP files